Lakhankumawat/LearnCPP/D-DynamicProgramming/ManachersAlgorithm/Readme.md

 - So we have given an string of N length and we have to return the length of longest palindromic Substring in this given string , But ```HOW ?```
 - As You Saw in the further approaches of the same problem ***What We are Doing ?*** we are iterating over all characters and checking the substring which leads to **O(N^2).**
 - Here ```MANACHER's ALGORITHM``` helps to reduce those number of checks and solve it in *Linear Time* and *Constant Space*.
+#### -> What Does This MANACHER's Algorithm Does ?
+**Ans** -  Manacher’s Algorithm mainly help us to find the _**longest palindromic substring**_ in the given string in better complexity then the Brute Force Solution also the Dynamic Programming Solution in Linear Time and Linear Space.

+**_Note_** : It will _reduce_ the number of expands for the each index it saves the length of previously occured palindrome length

 - While Reading the Explantion Make sure to Take a Dry Run and Keep in mind that what these Variables Do.
 > 1.left<br>
 2.right<br>